splunk/public-o11y-docs/get-started/use-cases/use-case.rst

 2. In the error message, Kai sees what they think is a clear indication of the error.
 The API token starts with "test".
 It seems that a team pushed v350.10 live with a test token that doesn't work in production.

-  Just to double-check their hypothesis, Kai selects the error message and selects :strong:`Add to filter` to show only the logs that contain this error message.
+  To double-check their hypothesis, Kai selects the error message and selects :strong:`Add to filter` to show only the logs that contain this error message.

 3. Next, Kai changes the :strong:`Group by method` from :strong:`severity` to :strong:`version`.